ManageIQ/guides/providers/writing_a_new_provider.md

   end

   def instance_types
-    # Calling collector.flavors here is what actually issues the API call.
+    # Calling collector.instance_types here is what actually issues the API call.
     collector.instance_types.each do |instance_type|
       # At this point "instance_type" will be whatever is returned by your SDK.
       # It could be a hash or it could be an object like `AwesomeCloud::Compute::InstanceType`